-Can I use a nüdie if I have a low cervix?
+Can I use a nüdie period cup if I have a low cervix?

 It depends how low your cervix is.
 If it’s really low and you can’t even reach your first finger joint then possibly not.
 This is fairly unusual and there are cups on the market that are better suited for you than the nüdie.
 In most other instances, if you have a low to medium height cervix, you could drop a size, and go for our ‘Small’ and ‘Medium’ sizes, rather than the ‘Large’ which are appropriate for women with cervixes of all heights.
 If you are over 30 and have a low cervix we would encourage you to opt for our medium cup as.
 Don’t worry if you have a heavy flow, it simply means you may have to change once or twice more than you might otherwise, but we think that comfort is key!

-What is the best way to insert my nüdie?
+What is the best way to insert my nüdie period cup?

 There are two types of folds &SISTERS recommend: the 'U/C' shape and the 'punchdown' fold.
 Begin by creating a ‘U’ shape with your nüdie opening – press and hold the sides of your nüdie together, then fold it in half to create a ‘U’.
 Find a comfortable position and relax your pelvic floor muscles, then gently push the nüdie into the vagina with the tip approximately 1 cm into the vagina.
 The nüdie will now pop open inside your vagina and create a seal.
 For those with slightly tighter vaginal walls, we'd suggest the punch down fold as it opens more easily when inside.
 On one side of the cup push down with your index finger until the wall of the cup touches the base of the cup (see diagram).
 Then insert as above.
 If you’re having difficulty inserting your nüdie, try wetting your cup with room temperature water, or using a bit of organic lubricant.

-What is the best way to remove my nüdie?
+What is the best way to remove my nüdie period cup?

 The key point to removing the cup is to break the suction effect that enables the cup to stay secure and collecting the blood in your vagina.
 There are two ways of doing this.
 The first is to squeeze the bottom of the cup to release the suction effect through the three tiny holes at the top and the second is to put your finger right into your vagina and realise the suction at the rim of the cup, right at the top.
 Once the suction is released between the nüdie cup and the walls of the vagina, the cup will be easy to remove.
 Gently hold the base of the cup (not just the stem/ Pebble pull, this is there as a guide) and, keeping the cup horizontal to avoid any spillage, remove from your vagina.